DUNYA NEWS

 According to Federal Investigation Agency (FIA), the returnees include 11 students and 33 pilgrims who crossed into Pakistan through Gabad Rimdan border crossing in Gwadar district of Balochistan.

-At least 377 Pakistani citizens including 142 students and 235 pilgrims have crossed into Pakistan from Iran during the last three days as violent anti-government protests grip several cities across Iran.
+A total 377 Pakistani citizens, including 142 students and 235 pilgrims, have crossed into Pakistan from Iran during the last three days as violent anti-government protests erupted in several cities across Iran.

 Pakistan shares a 909-kilometer border with Iran, stretching across Balochistan province, with several official crossings in Gwadar, Kech, Panjgur and Chaghi districts.